musicAI/SV/instruction/instruction.md

-We will update this section later.
+We will continuously update this section.

+**Q**: Can I remove some of the uploaded data?

+**A**: You can use the label and timestamp to select the training data.

+**Q**: What should I do if the canvas drawing does not work?

-Try to switch browsers first if you find troubles using the tool (Chrome and Firefox are recommended).
+**A**: Try to switch browsers first if you find troubles using the tool (Chrome and Firefox are recommended).

+**Q**: Can I use other tool to collect the data?

+**A**: Sure.
+We provide this tool for you just to make it easy to collect forged signatures from your friends.
+If you prefer scanning/taking photo of signatures on the paper, you may need to preprocess the data on your own.

 You can also email me if you have other questions or suggestions.